 THE PATH TO GLORY

-Before we can understand the path to the glory of the priesthood we must be aware there are two resurrections: the resurrection at the beginning of the thousand-year Kingdom Age, which will occur at the appearing of Christ, and then the general resurrection of the dead, which will take place at the end of the thousand-year Kingdom Age.
+Before we can understand the path to the glory of the priesthood, we must be aware there are two resurrections: (1) the resurrection at the beginning of the thousand-year Kingdom Age, which will occur at the appearing of Christ, and then (2) the general resurrection of the dead, which will take place at the end of the thousand-year Kingdom Age.

-The current understanding is that the first resurrection is for the saved and the second, general resurrection is for the lost—that all who are raised in the general resurrection will be thrown into the Lake of Fire.
+The common belief among Christians is that the first resurrection is for the saved and the second (general) resurrection is for the lost — that all who are raised in the general resurrection will be thrown into the Lake of Fire.
 This is not true, as we understand the Scriptures.
-We think those who have done good, at the second resurrection, will enter eternal life, and those who have done evil will be cast into the Lake of Fire.
+We believe that at the second resurrection, those who have done good will enter eternal life, and those who have done evil will be cast into the Lake of Fire (John

 The first resurrection must be attained.
 The general resurrection, however, is inevitable.
 Every person who is not raised in the resurrection of the priesthood will be resurrected in the general resurrection.